enkidevs/curriculum/security/core/application-layer/identifying-the-application-layer.md

 ---
 ## Practice

-What role does the Data Link Layer play in the OSI 7 Layer Model?
+What role does the Application Layer play in the OSI 7 Layer Model?
 ???

 * Provide a user interface with high level functions for interacting with the network